International Shipping

 International Shipping - Outbound

-Shipping items out of the U.S. from the UCSF requires additional review and consideration.
+Shipping items out of the U.S. from UCSF requires additional review and consideration.
 Federal Export Control Regulation governs the transfer of certain physical objects (e.g., equipment, compounds, materials, prototypes, specimens, or components) outside of the United States, and the transfer of certain types of information to foreign persons inside or outside of the U.S (e.g., data transfer; data on laptop or mobile devices).
-Each department must determine the best practice and method related to the logistics in moving items, freight and cargo to the desired end-use location.
+Each department must determine the best practices and methods related to logistics in moving items, freight, and cargo to the desired end-use location.
+All international shipments in which UCSF is the exporter of record must be reviewed and approved by Export Control prior to shipment (please see here for more information and the required review forms).

 Visit Supply Chain Management’s Guidance on Exporting Goods to a Foreign Country.